-- 1. King County was renamed in honor of the Reverend Doctor Martin Luther King, Jr., and is a "home rule" government under Article XI, Section 4, of the Washington State Constitution.
+1. King County was renamed in honor of the Reverend Doctor Martin Luther King, Jr., and is a preempted by state or federal law, relating to its government and affairs, including the power to regulate for the protection and rights of its inhabitants.

+"home rule" government under Article XI, Section 4, of the Washington State Constitution.